Are you wondering what a Head Race is, by any chance?

 What can you do as well as watching the racing?

 Eating, drinking and keeping warm are all available to everyone at Molesey Boat Club all day from quite early on until a few hours after the race.
-The latest Covid-19 rules will be applied, as the situation continues to improve.

 This means sandwiches, bacon butties, tea, coffee, cakes and perhaps something more substantial too.
 The bar/cafe will also be open.